 Bluetooth Beacon Learning Center

-A Bluetooth beacon is a small, battery-powered, wireless device that uses Bluetooth Low Energy (LE) technology to advertise its presence and services.
+A Bluetooth beacon is a small, wireless device that uses Bluetooth Low Energy (LE) technology to advertise its presence and services.
 Beacons operate by repeatedly broadcasting or advertising a beacon identifier to compatible smartphones or tablets within its proximity.
 The smartphone or tablet can then use the beacon’s information to determine its location and services, and act accordingly.

 Enabling Proximity-Aware Applications